By: Team W14-3 Since: Sept 2018 Licence: MIT

 Every

-, the purpose of which is to store allAppointment
+Personhas anAppointmentsList, the purpose of which is to store allAppointments belonging to aPerson. -

 A wrapper class around the internal representation of a list of appointments that exposes only a few select methods in the